sshiers7040/Functions_Parameters-Global_Variables/Readme.md

 5. Can you make the program ask for user input before rolling
 6. Can you make it roll until a 6 is rolled?
 7. How about until the player rolls any number twice in a row.
+8. Complete any commenting.
+When you are done paste your code back on to Github, Commit the changes and submit a pull request